 4.1.
 As Lawyers we shall provide the Client with the following information:

-• The evolution of the entrusted matter (especially with regard to any event that produces a relevant change in the situation or requires changes to the agreed strategy or our prior advice), relevant resolutions, appeals, the convenience of an out-of-court settlement or alternative dispute resolution mechanisms.
-In administrative and judicial procedures, if the Client requires it, we will provide him/her with an electronic copy of the different documents that are presented or received, of the judicial or administrative resolutions that are notified and of the recordings of actions that have been produced.
+4.1.4.
+The status of the matter as well as the relevant incidents and resolutions.
+In administrative and judicial procedures, if the Client requires it, the Firm will provide a copy of the different documents that are presented or received, of the judicial or administrative decisions that are notified and of the recordings of actions that have been produced.

 4.2.
 For their part, the Firm has the right to collect from the Client, maintaining the necessary confidentiality, all the information and documentation that is relevant for the correct exercise of their function.
 The Client agrees to respond and cooperate with our requests for information and / or instructions promptly to allow us to carry out the engagement in the best possible way.